PuercoPop/stumpwm-config/README.md

 For installing StumpWM see instructions in the Readme page of the [Stumpwm github repo][stump-github-page].

-I use the font `DejaVu Sans Mono` and also `FontAwesome` for icons in StumpWM.
+I use the font `DejaVu Sans` and also `FontAwesome` for icons in StumpWM.
 You can get them on Ubuntu by entering this in a terminal:

 ```shell